awsdocs/aws-greengrass-developer-guide/doc_source/encryption-in-transit.md

 AWS IoT Greengrass has three modes of communication where data is in transit:
 + [Data in transit over the internet](#data-in-transit-internet)\.
 Communication between a Greengrass core and AWS IoT Greengrass over the internet is encrypted\.
 + [Data in transit over the local network](#data-in-transit-local-network)\.
-Communication between a Greengrass core and connected devices over a local network is encrypted\.
+Communication between a Greengrass core and client devices over a local network is encrypted\.
 + [Data on the core device](#data-in-transit-locally)\.
 Communication between components on the Greengrass core device is not encrypted\.

 ## Data in transit over the internet<a name="data-in-transit-internet"></a>